 NASA's Office of STEM Engagement Next Gen STEM initiative provides a platform for students to contribute to NASA's endeavors in exploration and discovery.
 These mission-driven activities include over 20 evidence-based products and opportunities to engage students in authentic STEM experiences.
-The following three educator guides contain standards-aligned activities that help students learn about NASA's mission to send humans to the Moon.
-The guides are themed around NASA's Orion spacecraft, Space Launch System (SLS), and future lunar habitat, Gateway.
+The following six educator guides contain standards-aligned activities that help students learn about NASA's mission to send humans to the Moon.

 - Crew Transportation With Orion

 - Propulsion With the Space Launch System

 - Habitation With Gateway

+- Hazards to Deep Space Astronauts

+- Deep Space Communications

+- Landing Humans on the Moon